 BA Hons (Philosophy) – Durban 1974-76 and 1980

-Roger was Political Reporter on The Daily News and subsequently News Editor on Business Day before emigrating to the UK in 1989.
-He worked at Westminster as Parliamentary Sub-editor for the Press Association in the 1990s and went on to manage editorial product development for Teletext until 2009.
-He is now Elections Editor for the Press Association.
+Roger was Political Reporter on The Daily News and later News Editor on Business Day before emigrating to the UK in 1989.
+He worked at Westminster as Parliamentary Sub-editor for the Press Association throughout the 1990s.
+He switched to Teletext, the TV news and information service, in 2000 and managed its editorial product development until 2009.
+He went back to work for the Press Association where he served as Elections Editor 2013-20 before retiring.
 Trustee since 1992.

 Treasurer: Richard Cooper